All our latest news about the company, what is happening, what is new etc.Read more...

 Please note that the time you are asked to report to the hospital will differ from the time at which your operation actually takes place.
 This is done to facilitate the time allocation for the theatres as well as to accommodate emergencies and variances, which occur from time to time.
 Please prepare yourself for a waiting period and bring reading material or something to keep yourself occupied.

-Public telephone (both card and cash) are available near the lifts outside the wards and at the rear entrance (near the Eye Centre)
+Public telephone (both card and cash) are available near the lifts in reception and at the rear entrance (near the Eye Centre).